aquametalabs/aquameta/docs/quickstart.md

 ## Commit Changes
 Click the "commit" button, which brings up a list of staged and unstaged changes.
 Click "stage" for each row to stage for the next commit.
 Click "commit" to commit the changes, and supply a commit summary.

+## Conclusion
+Congrats!
+You've completed the quickstart.
+Next, browse over to the [cheatsheet](cheatsheet.md) to see more of what you can do with Aquameta.